Perennial woodland plants

 Epimediums also have medicinal uses in traditional Chinese medicine.
 Indeed there is more on this on the Internet than on their role as garden plants!

-There are a variety of different species of hellebore.
-However, the following notes are restricted to H.niger, H.orientalis and their hybrids.
+There are a variety of different species of hellebore – a typical woodland plant and harbiger of Spring.
 These colourful plants, together with snowdrops, herald a new gardening year.
 The flowers of the natural species do rather “hang their heads”.
 Increasingly various selections and hybrids are available where flowers are more visible and outward facing.
-Fully upward-facing flowers can be damaged by snow and rain.

 For more information on hellebores, click here.